CS639-Data-Management-for-Data-Science/s25/p4/README.md

 #### Q19: Update `models/schema.yml` file to include new sources for `STOCK_DB` tables (0.5 points)

 You should set the stock data soource name as `stock_by_day`, fx data source name as `fx_by_day`, and the Airbyte extracted data as `airbyte_csv_data`.
 Stock data should include `US_STOCK_METRICS` table, FX data should include `FOREX_METRICS` table, and  airbyte data should include `TRADING_BOOKS` & `WEIGHTS_TABLE`. **NEW NOTE**: You'll have four sources after this step for each of the following: survey (whatever name you defined for it - we din't impose any names), stock_by_day, fx_by_day, csv source (whatever name you defined for it - we didn't impose any names for this either).
+**NEW NOTE**: We'll accept both 3 sources and 4 sources.
+Some of you have decided to combine all airbyte data into a single source.
+That is acceptable configuration.

 :outbox_tray: To get credit for this question:
 - In `p4.ipynb`, create a new markdown cell to identify Q19 (feel free to copy paste the format from this README file).